 A SATA controller is integrated into the chipset to provide a six-port SATA subsystem.
 Two of the ports support SATA 3.0 and four support SATA 2.0 (see Chapter 5 for details).
-The SATA 3.0 ports are connected to the backplane by default.
 RAID 0, 1, 5 and 10 is supported.